rickeyb30/review-unused-aws-volume-reporter/README.md

-# AWS Empty S3 Bucket Reporter
+# AWS Review Unused IAM Reporter

-AWS SAM app to get a daily email report of empty S3 bcuket.
+AWS SAM app to get a daily email report of unused IAM role.

 Available on the AWS Serverless App Repo!